OCamlPro/liquidity/docs/sphinx/src/tutorial/game.rst

 #.
 If the oracle looks for events in the last baked block (head), then
    it is possible that the current chain will be discarded and that the random number transaction appears in another chain.
-In this case, the player that sees this happen can play another game with a chosen number if he sees the random number in the mempool.
-To mitigate that it is better to look for transactions in blocks with multiple confirmations (*e.g.*, by looking at blocks 10 blocks in the past).
+In this case, the player that sees this happen could potentially play another game with a chosen number if she sees the random number in the mempool.
+However, in Tezos operations include a block hash to designate a particular branch so the random number transaction would not be valid in this other branch.